alexrobertsonuk/ga4-for-content-designers/docs/README.md

 # GA4 for content designers

 ## About this guide
-This guide explains how content designers can use GA4 (Google Analytics 4) to explore user behaviour and inform content decisions.
+This guide explains how content designers can use GA4 (Google Analytics 4) to explore user behaviour and inform content design decisions.

-It focuses on:
+It covers:

 - navigating the GA4 interface
-- building explorations
+- building custom reports (Explorations)
 - answering common content questions

 The examples assume a standard (free tier) GA4 setup without additional custom tracking.
 Additional features available in enhanced configurations are noted where relevant.